mauricioklein/mauricioklein.github.io/categories/list.md

 Aqui voce encontra os posts do blog separados por categoria.

-Here you can find all blog posts sorted by its category.
+Here you can find blog posts by its category:

 - [Docker][docker]